 Skip to main content

-We will prepare you to teach secondary students with additional opportunities to develop your ability to teach at sixth-form level.
 This course will enable you to become an effective, inclusive and evidence informed teacher.
 The course is designed to model dynamic, flexible and responsive teaching which you can use in your own practice.
 You will benefit from two contrasting placements in our committed partnership of schools.
-You will spend two-thirds of your course in both placements.
+The course is designed to allow you to spend 120 days in schools, working with experienced teachers to develop your practice.

 In addition to gaining Qualified Teacher Status (QTS) in accordance with government standards, you will also receive the award of PGCE with 60 credits towards our Master of Research in Education (MRes), which you can continue with beyond your PGCE year.